foundation/foundation-emails-template/README.md

 ## Litmus Tests (config.json)

 Testing in Litmus requires the images to be hosted publicly.
 The provided gulp task handles this by automating hosting to an AWS S3 account.
 Provide your Litmus and AWS S3 account details in the `example.config.json` and then rename to `config.json`.
 Litmus config, and `aws.url` are required, however if you follow the [aws-sdk suggestions](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) you don't need to supply the AWS credentials into this JSON.

+You will need to specify what template to test.
+Add the eamil/page name as a parameter like so: `npm run litmus -- --temp="basic"`.

 ```json
 {